Get involved to make the voices of people with disabilities heard

 Communicating your views to your representatives doesn’t end on election day.

-Legislators need to hear from voters to know what they care about.
-Click on this useful tool to help you find contact information for all of your Congressional and local representatives.
+Click on this useful tool to help you find contact information for all of your Federal and State representatives and other policy makers.

 Learn How to Advocate